ArturRejment/pokemon-webservice/README.md

 - Open new terminal
 - Go to the server container with `docker exec -it pokeserver bash`
 - Migrate database with `python manage.py migrate`
-- Run server with `py manage.py runserver`
+- Run server with `python manage.py runserver`

 Now you can open a browser on http://127.0.0.1:8000/, create an account and start browsing Pokemons!

-You can find alternative way to run application without Docker [here] You can preview the website [here]
+You can find alternative way to run application without Docker [here](https://github.com/ArturRejment/pokemon-webservice/blob/main/docs/alternative.md).

+You can preview the website [here](https://github.com/ArturRejment/pokemon-webservice/blob/main/docs/preview.md).